blockchainsllc/in3-docs/docs/api-wasm.md

 ### WASM-support

+Even though most browsers and javascript enviroment such as nodejs, have full support for wasm, there are ocasions, where WASM is fully supported.
-In case you want to run incubed within a react native app, you might face issues because wasm is not supported there yet.
+In case you want to run incubed within a react native app, you might face such issues.
 In this case you can use [in3-asmjs](https://www.npmjs.com/package/in3-asmjs), which has the same API, but runs on pure javascript (a bit slower and bigger, but full support everywhere).